 Last Updated on by

-Newer synthetic fabrics perform better, but when it comes to the ideal sock material for outdoor enthusiasts, there’s really only one answer: merino wool.
+Newer synthetic fabrics perform better, but when it comes to the ideal socks for outdoor enthusiasts, there’s really only one answer: merino wool socks.
 It’s about as close as we’ve come to a miracle fabric: merino will keep your feet cool in summer and warm in winter; it’s wicking and breathable, it’s durable, and it’s naturally antimicrobial.
 It even dries quickly.
 There’s really only one downside to merino wool, and that’s price.
 But when you consider the cost over a sock’s lifetime, the calculus is pretty clear.
 That’s especially true when it comes to Darn Tough.

-Darn Tough is a Vermont-based sock brand that makes socks with a blend of merino wool and synthetic fabrics.
+Cabot Hosiery is a Vermont-based company that goes under the brand Darn Tough.
+They make socks with a merino wool blend and synthetic fabrics.
 They offer a wide variety of styles and aesthetics, with offerings tuned for everything from hot summer runs to frigid mountaineering expeditions, all made of mostly merino wool.
 They also all sport prices that might make cotton sock shoppers’ jaws drop, with a pair in almost any style typically costing somewhere between $15 to $25 (Check the latest rates here!).

 That’s a pretty awesome testament to their durability!